 WHY is this medicine prescribed?

 Encorafenib is used along with binimetinib (Mektovi) to treat certain types of melanoma (a type of skin cancer) that has spread to other parts of the body or cannot be removed by surgery.
+It is also used with cetuximab (Erbitux) to treat a certain type of colon cancer in adults that has spread to other parts of the body after other treatment(s).
 Encorafenib is in a class of medications called kinase inhibitors.
 It works by blocking the action of the abnormal protein that signals cancer cells to multiply.
 This helps to stop or slow the spread of cancer cells.

 Are there OTHER USES for this medicine?